dafrabzinator/dafrabzinator/README.md

 - Bug Bounty Contributor at HackerOne, BugCrowd
 - Freelance Web Development for various startups
-- Collaborated on open-source projects
+- Collaborating on open-source projects
 - Continuously learning and engaging with the tech community

 ## 🏆 Bug Bounty Achievements